Martin Sharp - The Lost Hokusai

 1. Introduction

 During 2006 an exhibition of works by Australian artists Peter Kingston (1943-2022) and Martin Sharp (1942-2013) called Notes from the River Caves was held at the Art Gallery of New South Wales.
-Included in the show was a large painting by Sharp and Tim Lewis, simply titled Abalone (illustrated at right).
+Included in the show was a large painting by Sharp and Tim Lewis, simply titled Abalone.
+Associated with the creation of the work - which remained in the possession of the artist until his death in 2013 - was an intriguing story, briefly described as follows in the River Caves exhibition catalogue:

 Martin Sharp, Abalone 1990-2006, coloured pencil, ink, synthetic polymer paint on canvas.
 Private [Martin Sharp] collection.

-In 1973, Sharp discovered a print which he believed was an unknown work by the Japanese Ukiyo-e master Katsushika Hokusai (c.1760-1849).
+In 1973, Sharp discovered a print which he believed was an unknown work by the Japanese Ukiyo-e master Katsushika Hokusai.
 The print, now lost, depicted one of Japan's legendary Ama abalone divers who, like her sisters, stick in hand, would hold her breath and dive up to 10 metres to prise the valuable molluscs from the rocks.
 The Ama were often depicted in erotic, eighteenth-century woodblock prints by Utamaro Kitagawa.
 Working from a reproduction of the 'lost' Ama print and assisted by his long-standing collaborator Tim Lewis, in this greatly magnified version Sharp has painstakingly recorded the delicate line work and brilliant modulations of colour which distinguish the prints of Hokusai, an artist he has long admired.
 Hokusai's most famous work, In the hollow of a wave off the coast at Kanagawa, from the series Thirty six views of Mount Fuji, had been adopted in one of Sharp's most recognisable images, The Wave.
 This drawing featured R.B.
 Clark's comic-strip character, the quintessential Australian simpleton Boofhead, about to be overwhelmed by the approaching wall of water.
 It was penned by Sharp for The Australian newspaper, in response to Prime Minister Gough Whitlam's meeting with Chinese Premier Zhou Enlai in Beijing in 1971, the first Australian political leader to visit China.
 (Art Gallery of New South Wales 2006)

 The Abalone painting is dated 1990-2006, indicating an aspect of Sharp's art during his latter years, namely the tendency to work on paintings over a lengthy period of time.
 Begun in 1990, and housed in the studio at his Sydney residence Wirian, Abalone was regularly worked on prior to the exhibition of 2006.
-The present writer recalls seeing the painting at Wirian during 2015, following the artist's death.
+The present writer recalls seeing the painting at Wirian during 2017, following the artist's death.
 A Facebook posting during early November 2024 brought this back to his attention, for reasons outlined below.
-However, it is best to begin at the beginning, and that is when Sharp found the now lost artwork.
+However, it is best to begin at the beginning, and that is when Sharp found the original lost Hokusai.

 ---------------------